 Successful prior teaching experience.

-A letter of application that addresses how you meet the qualifications for the position, your ability and commitment to fulfill the position responsibilities, and your availability to start as of September 16, 2019,
+A statement that addresses how you meet the required and preferred qualifications for the position, your ability and commitment to fulfill the position responsibilities, and your available starting date.

-a separate statement of your teaching experience and/or interests, and plans for teaching core and advanced courses as well as how your plans are applicable to advanced vehicle systems.
+A statement of your teaching experience, interests, and plans for teaching core and advanced courses, and any experience teaching or coordinating undergraduate student projects, particularly any that were industry-sponsored.
 Include a summary of teaching evaluations, if applicable.

-the names and contact information for at least three professional references.
+The names and contact information for at least three professional references.
+Please do not send letters of recommendation; references will only be contacted directly for semi-finalists.